 SEASONS AND JUXTAPOSITION

 The symbolism of seasons is utilised ironically here.
-Normally spring weather and fine days indicate good things to come, or at the very least ‘change’, but here the nice, fine day is juxtaposed against the horrific events to come.
+Normally mild weather and fine days indicate good things to come, or at the very least ‘change’, but here the nice, fine day is juxtaposed against the horrific events to come.

 Notice, also, the man who conducts the lottery is called Mr Summers — an ironically symbolic name.